upc-is-si729/catch-up-2402/README.md

 # catch-up

 ## Summary
-CatchUp News project, illustrating how to fetch and present news from a news service, with news source logo obtained from a third-party service.
-The project is developed using Angular Framework, TypeScript, and Angular Material UI Library.
-The project also includes support for internationalization, with the possibility of language switching between English and Spanish.
+CatchUp News project, illustrating presenting news from a news service, with news source logo obtained from a third-party service.
+The project uses Angular Framework, TypeScript, and Angular Material UI Library.
+It also includes support for internationalization, with the possibility of language switching between English and Spanish.

 ## Frameworks and Libraries
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.